box1273002/Entrepreneurship/Business_Plan.md

 We will utilise gamification, behavioral psychology, and simple finance-style mechanisms (coins, investments) to create a fun app that helps users break free from digital addiction or casual users who want to be purposeful with their time.

 ### 1.5 Selling Points
+There are a number of things that set us apart from the competition.
+These are our five selling points:

 1. **Mission-Driven, Not Profit-Driven:** FOCO is built by those who have experienced screen addiction firsthand and are committed to helping others break free.
 2. **Affordable for Everyone:** Our premium plans start at just **£1/month or £10/year** — the most cost-effective option on the market.